top of page

 .

-He speaks here of Christians who had believed and received the seal, but they had broken it by not keeping it themselves.
+He speaks here of Christians who had believed and received the seal, but they had broken it by not keeping it pure themselves.
 There is a personal responsibility that we have to maintain what God has given us.
 We do this by HIS power, not our own.
 It is only our choices, but His Spirit that keeps us, as we pray, read and study the scriptures, live out the life of faith, and actively pursue Christ daily.
+The people are told they need to understand what they are doing and repent.

-Clement is mentioned in the bible as a first century disciple pf the Apostles.
+Clement is mentioned in the bible as a first century disciple of the Apostles.
 Some believe that the Corinthian church wrote the book of 1 Clement.
-3 Clement is uncertain, but still bears his name.
+2 Clement is uncertain, but still bears his name.
 The writing is consistent with the first book, and very consistent with other church fathers writings and what al the churches believed.

 2 Clement 7:6 “For as concerning them that have not kept the seal, He saith, `Their worm shall not die, and their fire shall not be quenched, and they shall be for a spectacle unto all flesh“.